 Still, on the topic of extensions, there’s a lot to go through.
 Theater Mode For Youtube, Loom, VidYard GoVideo all make the list when it comes to Will’s favorites.
 Brandt also shares a few of his own, including Full Page Screen Capture: “This is just a little extension.
 It’s not doing anything until you need it and then you just go in and click on Full Page Screen Capture.
 You can say what kind of format you want.
 You can specify the download directory, maybe you want a PDF or something like that.”

 “I actually went on a little bit of a quest this last month to try some new stuff out”, says Will.
 Todoist is one of them, “it just does that one thing well: to-do-lists. (…) It’s super duper fast.
 Super duper clean.”
-In addition to that, Will also mentions Gusto for payroll, as well as Rippling, “full employment, it’s the single database for everything and it’s fantastic because not only does it have payroll, it does your benefits management, but it also does software management.”
+In addition to that, Will also mentions Rippling, “full employment, it’s the single database for everything and it’s fantastic because not only does it have payroll, it does your benefits management, but it also does software management.”

 Also, “there’s really only two main invoicing and accounting”, says Brandt.
 “It’s QuickBooks and Freshbooks“.
 And on the topic of employees and business, Will adds: “If you hire employees, which most people, if you have a company, probably hire employees, and you probably have a job board.
 Breezy, I found to be the most powerful. (…) we use Good Hire to do our background checks it has a button.
 Literally, I click send background check and it integrates, Good Hire goes and does their background check for me.
 Super duper cool.”
 Also, Lattice is a life-saver for remote teams!

 “Headspace“, he begins.
 “I’ve really been continuing, I’ve been doing it for over a year now at this point and I really … without getting too deep at all, I think it’s really beneficial to me.
-To have something that’s kind of remind me and keeping me calm and focused in my work life and in my personal life as well.
+To have something that reminds me and keeps me calm and focused in my work life and in my personal life.
 I find that I continue to do that and continue to enjoy it.”

 “For my newsreader, I use Google News on the phone.
 I find it to be a nice mix of the actual headlines of the day and things that are specific to me.
 Everyone knows that I love Pocket Casts for my podcast.”